pelevesque/MIDI-Make/README.md

 #### pan

-The pan method pans a track.
+The pan method pans a channel.
 It takes a value from 0 to 127: 0 being hard left, 64 being center, and 127 being hard right.

-Note: Pan is a wrapper for ctl with a controller value of 10.
+Pan is a wrapper for the ctl method with a controller value of 10.

+Note: If you wish to pan various tracks in different ways to create a stereophonic image, each track must be on a different channel since the pan methods is a controller and acts on a channel, not on a track.

 ```raku
 my $t = Track.new;